raw1z/amistad/README.markdown

 ## Testing ##

-It is possible to test amistad by running one of the following commands from the gem directory:

-    rspec spec/activerecord # activerecord tests
-    rspec spec/mongoid      # mongoid tests

-Remember that amistad is only compatible with ActiveRecord 3.0.x and Mongoid 2.0.x.
+There are rake tasks available which allow you to run the activerecord tests for three rdbms:

+    rake spec:activerecord:sqlite
+    rake spec:activerecord:mysql
+    rake spec:activerecord:postgresql

+In order to run these tasks you need to create a confiuration file for the databases connections:

+    spec/support/activerecord/database.yml

+    sqlite:
+      adapter: "sqlite3"
+      database: ":memory:"

+    mysql:
+      adapter: mysql2
+      encoding: utf8
+      database: <name of mysql database>
+      username: <username>
+      password: <password>

+    postgresql:
+      adapter: postgresql
+      encoding: unicode
+      database: <name of postgresql database>
+      username: <username>
+      password: <password>

+Of course there is one rake task for running mongoid tests:

+    rake spec:mongoid

-You can also run `rake` by itself and it will run the ActiveRecord tests followed by the Mongoid tests.
+The default rake tasks runs the ActiveRecord tests for the three rdbms followed by the Mongoid tests.

 ## Contributors ##